MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

 ## Step 3.
 Set Up a Webhook Source

-Using the secret, create a [webhook source](/sql/create-source/webhook/) in Materialize to ingest data from RudderStack:
+Using the secret from the previous step, create a [webhook source](/sql/create-source/webhook/) in Materialize to ingest data from RudderStack:

 ```sql
 CREATE SOURCE rudderstack_source IN CLUSTER rudderstack_cluster